fluxcd/website/content/en/docs/deploy-manage-flux/bootstrap/airgapped.md

 {{% note %}}
 When running `flux bootstrap` without specifying a `--version`, the CLI will use the manifests embedded in its binary instead of downloading them from GitHub.
-You can determine which version you'll be installing, with `flux --version`.
+You can determine which version you will be installing, with `flux --version`.
 {{% /note %}}